-- Don't strain yourself past the point of slight discomfort.
-If you experience sharp pain, you're trying too hard

-- Stay within reasonable limits so your body can lengthen safely and slowly

-- Don't bounce

-- Don't hold your breath!

-- Don't give up!
-Stretching is a

-winning proposition because no

-matter how tight you are when you

-begin your flexibility will improve

-each time you stretch.
+- experience snarp pain, you re trying too hard - Stay within reasonable limits so your body can lengthen safely and slowly - Don't bounce • - Don't hold your breath! - Don't give up!
+Stretching is a • winning proposition because no matter how tight you are when you begin - your flexibility will improve each time you stretch.